 Most of the Old Testament was originally written in Hebrew, with some small parts written in Aramaic (a kind of street language during Jesus’ time).
 The original language of the New Testament was Greek.
 Because many of the world’s people can’t read these languages, it needs to be translated.
 All translations lie somewhere on a spectrum between a word for word and a thought for thought approach – in fact they all move up and down on the scale in different places.
 Translations closer to the word for word end of the spectrum tend to reflect the grammar of the biblical languages more closely, but as a result are often more difficult to understand.
-Thought for thought translations attempt to reflect the meaning behind larger sections of text in a way which most makes most sense for their intended readers.
+Thought for thought translations attempt to reflect the meaning behind larger sections of text in a way that makes the most sense for their intended readers.

 A lot of people ask which Bible is the best one.
 The best Bible for you is the one that you feel most comfortable with.
 Check out different English translations of one of the most famous Bible passages – Psalm 23.

 The Lord is my shepherd; I shall not want.

 He maketh me to lie down in green pastures: he leadeth me beside the still waters.

 He restoreth my soul: he leadeth me in the paths of righteousness for his name’s sake.

 Yea, though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me.

 The Lord is my shepherd, I shall not want.

 He makes me lie down in green pastures; he leads me beside still waters; he restores my soul.

 He leads me in right paths for his name’s sake.